MatteoMagnini/talk-2024-aequitas/content/_index.md

 #### Group vs. Individual fairness

 Group fairness is about **treating groups equally**, while individual fairness is about **treating similar individuals equally**.
+Individual fairness metrics are more *computationally expensive* and because of that less common in practice.
+However, also group fairness metrics can be computationally expensive.

 {{% /fragment %}}
 {{% fragment class="col" %}}